janbjelicic/CurrencyConverter/README.md

 Cmd + 6 to position yourself in Xcode to see the avilable tests and run them to check if everything is fine.

+## Missing

+Things missing because I didn't have enough time:

+1. texts indiciating which currency is in which text field. -> I can explain how I would implement that
+2. network activity indicator showing when a network call is made.

+Different implementation than the mockup:

+1. missing image resources are exchanged with new images
+2. different description text
+3. text fields are implemented one below the other instead of side by side (stack view implementation possible here if I had more time)
+4. styling for some elements is not the same as on the mockup